 Clinics and Externships

-One of the most significant opportunities afforded by a law school education at W&L is its legal clinics.
-Third-year students help to meet the need for legal assistance in the region and, at the same time, develop client contact and advocacy skills.
+All students at W&L Law are required to gain actual practice experience in their third year through enrollment in one of the School's six legal clinics or participation in an externship.
+In this way, third-year students help to meet the need for legal assistance in the region and, at the same time, develop client contact and advocacy skills.
 The faculty have developed programs that deliver lawyering up close: tough lessons and real-life decisions that the profession deals with every day.